-In addition, understanding a modern foreign language increases a child’s understanding of their own language.
+In addition, understanding a modern foreign language increases children’s understanding of their own language.
+The process of learning a foreign language reinforces fluency and understanding of grammar, syntax, sentence structure and verbal precision.
 Increased capability in the use of Modern Foreign Languages can also promote initiative and independent learning and encourages diversity within society.

 Through our teaching of Modern Foreign Languages we aim to:

 - Ensure every child has the opportunity throughout Key Stage 2 to study a foreign language and develop their interest in the culture of other nations